hydroflux/abstractor-ws/README.md

 - [ ] Create an "execution", "review", & "download only" option for execution
 - [ ] Update buffalo error_handling with use cases -- currently has none

+### Armadillo To Do

+- [ ] Create a new directory to work with the iguana codebase
+- [ ] Add all iguana scripts (execute, login, logout, search, open, record, download)
+- [ ] Integrate iguana scripts to work with the top level environment file
+- [ ] Create a convert_document_numbers script
+- [ ] Create an "execution", "review", & "download only" option for execution

 ### Iguana To Do

 - [ ] Create a new directory to work with the iguana codebase